 © Travelbook | Dreamstime.com

 What can diabetics eat?
-That’s a natural question that diabetes diet isn’t only about which, if any, types of foods are off limits.
+That’s a natural question that people with diabetes may ask their doctors.
+With so many choices available to you, it’s only natural to wonder about which foods to avoid with diabetes.
+But a diabetes diet isn’t only about which, if any, types of foods are off limits.
 It’s also about focusing on moderate consumption of healthful foods and getting the most nutritional value out of your dietary choices.
 In that sense, a diabetes diet is beneficial for just about anyone.

 How to Make Your Carbs Count